Do I Need a Physical Therapy Degree to Become a Physical Therapist?

 • Outpatient facilities

-According to the BLS, physical therapists make a median pay of $95,620 annually and $45.97 per hour [2].
-Those who work in home health care services tend to earn the most, followed by those who work in nursing and residential care facilities.
+According to the BLS, physical therapists make a median pay of $99,710 annually and $47.94 per hour [3].
+Those who work in home health care services tend to earn the most, followed by those who work in hospitals.

-Start building your skills as a physical therapist from some of the world's top universities.
+A career as a physical therapist can be rewarding, as it helps people live more independent lives.
+Start building your skills as a physical therapist with some of the world’s top universities.
 Consider Preventing Chronic Pain: A Human Systems Approach from the University of Minnesota or Managing Your Health: The Role of Physical Therapy and Exercise from the University of Toronto to get started.

 Coursera Plus